Meet the Board

 six adults standing in school lobby smiling

-The Franklin Special School District Board of Education is an eight-time Tennessee School Boards Association (TSBA) Board of Distinction and a former Tennessee School Board of the Year (2015).
+The Franklin Special District Board of Education is an eight-time Tennessee School Boards Association (TSBA) Board of Distinction and a former Tennessee School Board of the Year (2015).
 The Board was recognized by TSBA for its development, application and monitoring of policy; involvement in long-range planning; promotion of quality education through involvement with the legislature, city/county commission, State Board of Education, community and staff; participation in board development activities, including boardsmanship award levels for each member; and exhibition of a positive relationship with the media.

-FSSD was honored by TSBA as a Board of Distinction – a two-year designation – for its work as a whole, meeting specified requirements in four key areas: planning, policy, promotion and board development.
-The FSSD Board of Education was previously awarded TSBA School Board of the Year in 1998, and accomplished the requirements necessary to become a Board of Distinction in 1999-2001, 2001-2003, 2007-2009, 2009-2011, 2014-2016, 2016-2018, 2019-2021, and most recently 2021-2023.
+FSD was honored by TSBA as a Board of Distinction – a two-year designation – for its work as a whole, meeting specified requirements in four key areas: planning, policy, promotion and board development.
+The FSD Board of Education was previously awarded TSBA School Board of the Year in 1998, and accomplished the requirements necessary to become a Board of Distinction in 1999-2001, 2001-2003, 2007-2009, 2009-2011, 2014-2016, 2016-2018, 2019-2021, and most recently 2021-2023.

 Email the School Board